wblakecaldwell/fun-with-c/README.md

 c-array-based-queue
 ===================

-Array-backed integer FIFO queue in C.
+Simple (non-optimal) Array-backed integer FIFO queue in C.

+Note: This can be sped up by bitmasking head and tail with array_size-1.
+I plan on updating at some point.

 Details
 -------